PowerShell/PSResourceGet/README.md

 [![PowerShell Gallery - PSResourceGet](https://img.shields.io/badge/PowerShell%20Gallery-PSResourceGet-blue.svg)](https://www.powershellgallery.com/packages/Microsoft.PowerShell.PSResourceGet)
 [![Minimum Supported PowerShell Version](https://img.shields.io/badge/PowerShell-5.0-blue.svg)](https://github.com/PowerShell/PSResourceGet)

+## Important Notes

 > [!NOTE]
 > `PSResourceGet` is short for the full name `Microsoft.PowerShell.PSResourceGet`, which is what you'll see in the [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.PowerShell.PSResourceGet) and when using the module inside PowerShell.

-## Important Note

-If you were familiar with the PowerShellGet 3.0 project, we renamed the module to be PSResourceGet, for more information please read [this blog](https://devblogs.microsoft.com/powershell/powershellget-in-powershell-7-4-updates/).
+* If you were familiar with the PowerShellGet 3.0 project, we renamed the module to be PSResourceGet, for more information please read [this blog](https://devblogs.microsoft.com/powershell/powershellget-in-powershell-7-4-updates/).

-If you would like to open a PR please open an issue first so that necessary discussion can take place.
+* If you would like to open a PR please open an issue first so that necessary discussion can take place.
-Please open an issue for any feature requests, bug reports, or questions for PSResourceGet.
+  * Please open an issue for any feature requests, bug reports, or questions for PSResourceGet.
-Please note, the repository for PowerShellGet v2 is available at [PowerShell/PowerShellGetv2](https://github.com/PowerShell/PowerShellGetv2).
+* Please note, the repository for PowerShellGet v2 is available at [PowerShell/PowerShellGetv2](https://github.com/PowerShell/PowerShellGetv2).
-The repository for the PowerShellGet v3, the compatibility layer between PowerShellGet v2 and PSResourceGet, is available at [PowerShell/PowerShellGet](https://github.com/PowerShell/PowerShellGet).
+* The repository for the PowerShellGet v3, the compatibility layer between PowerShellGet v2 and PSResourceGet, is available at [PowerShell/PowerShellGet](https://github.com/PowerShell/PowerShellGet).

 ## Introduction